justinorringer/insights-storage-broker/README.md

 Validation Workflow:
 ![UML](http://www.plantuml.com/plantuml/png/hLAxRjmm4Epr5GlMbWzvL48W6EbI94tQ0C8UjISpvaFXBXKSZFnxI4idMxX74KG50N5dPdU6-y22KPApyCMp6Hw5uRk4Y0F1vnYUA5PZhXjjHlG24rhJenW_T4nnCfegycBa2AD5EOJekZJQW7rtGWQ_4U1PkzlFsbV8EA6nkBTKPGdS8rCclj2IVY9vlOtqaxIShi-dgzlhSpN0IMjYtXrojnG9NFx9NIgqCjUeXpS-87_VWX34aXE4muKu6dXMaNubOkbChnfGkDTz_UxzXu_gxeTNhtAbjWoW_XJj6n7MxJQtTVHrvCBVOkhsQgeDO3zH5CFaoByuMMimuh6WBxYzeVVyAMIOyMZ1yG0wUCd2xHse56rn-YWoShFRuM--dr_hFbUoSR9CK1xWF6l_NxDU7laVibwODxD-kvvDzZyUy-4S-aj1Ri7gQvY8Jxc3X6MhOGQe8h2XrErcxPkLMjfMb5i-v2Cv-nS0 "Validation Workflow")

+## Support for Notifications

+Storage Broker can interact with the notifications service in order to send our reports of failed payloads to customers.
+In order to take advantage of the service, the validator must send some additional keys so that the proper message can be assembled to the end user.

+    {
+        "request_id": <request_id>,
+        "account": "123456",
+        "reason": "the payload failed because <error>"
+        "hostname": "bigserver1",
+        "system_id": <system_id>,
+        "reporter": <system rejecting the payload>
+    }

 ## Normalizers

 In order to make Storage Broker more dynamic, it supports the ability for a user to define their own data normalizer to provide the required keys to the service.
 Normalizers can be found in `normalizers.py` and more can be added